ifpen/chalk-it/documentation/docs/chalkitapi.md

 chalkit.dashboard.disableWidget(widgetName)
 ```

-Disables the access of the widget.
+Disables the interaction with a widget.
 The widget is enabled by default.

 #### enableWidget